What Is Miro?

 How many people can work on a Miro board at the same time?

 Miro supports up to 200 simultaneous editors on a single board, with testing showing stability up to 377 concurrent users.
-For most small business teams, this is more than enough for any workshop or planning session.
+For most small business teams, this is far more than enough for any workshop or planning session.

 Does Miro integrate with Slack, Zoom, and Microsoft Teams?